convexset/meteor-template-helpers/README.md

 This provides simple tools for Blaze such as in-template collection manipulation (may be totally unnecessary since it can be done in helpers, but whatever) and generalized order computations.

-See the examples in `./mildly-horrifying-examples/`.
+See the examples in `./mildly-horrifying-examples/` [[rawgit link](https://rawgit.com/convexset/meteor-template-helpers/master/mildly-horrifying-examples/output.html)].

 ## Collection Manipulation

 ### Object / Array Manipulation

-First have a look at the examples in `./mildly-horrifying-examples/`, which should make things clear.
+First have a look at the examples in `./mildly-horrifying-examples/` [[rawgit link](https://rawgit.com/convexset/meteor-template-helpers/master/mildly-horrifying-examples/output.html)], which should make things clear.

 `getProperty(propertyName, obj)`: returns the value of a property